EUROPE’S 7 MOST ENDANGERED HERITAGE SITES 2016 ANNOUNCED

 The Centre of Studies and Documentation of Armenian Culture in Italy (CSDCA) submitted the nomination for ‘The 7 Most Endangered’ 2016.

-Patarei is a complex of buildings, originally built as a naval fortress under Tsarist rule in 1829-1840.
+Patarei is a complex of buildings, originally built as a naval fort under Tsarist rule in 1829-1840.
 It became a prison between 1920 and 2005, and contains monuments to victims of both Nazi and Stalinist rule.
 The site is thus closely linked to the sad vicissitudes of Estonia’s recent history.
 Its rapid deterioration is due to lack of maintenance in harsh climatic conditions.

-The Estonian Heritage Society, which made the nomination for ‘The 7 Most Endangered’ 2016, proposes the conversion of Patarei Sea Fortress into a central feature of the adjacent coastline, together with Tallinn Seaplane Harbour, a Grand Prix winner of the EU Prize for Cultural Heritage / Europa Nostra Award in 2013, and the Old Town of Tallinn and the Suomenlinna Fortress in Helsinki, which are both included on UNESCO’s World Heritage List.
-If restored, the Fortress would serve as a centre for cultural and creative industries and also as a lieu de mémoire.
+The Estonian Heritage Society, which made the nomination for ‘The 7 Most Endangered’ 2016, proposes the conversion of Patarei Sea Fort into a central feature of the adjacent coastline, together with Tallinn Seaplane Harbour, a Grand Prix winner of the EU Prize for Cultural Heritage / Europa Nostra Award in 2013, and the Old Town of Tallinn and the Suomenlinna Fortress in Helsinki, which are both included on UNESCO’s World Heritage List.
+If restored, the Fort would serve as a centre for cultural and creative industries and also as a lieu de mémoire.

 Helsinki-Malmi Airport is a rare surviving example of pre-World War II aviation architecture, built for the 1940 Olympic Games, scheduled to be held in Helsinki but cancelled due to the war.